Here you go! Enjoy! Thank you for the encouragement!

 I will find a way to get us free even if it kills me.

-The following day, at the break of dawn, Zuko and Katara were rudely awaken with shouts, given a meager breakfast consisting of rice and a slice of bread, and then forced to walk the entire day until the large group stopped to make camp for the night, all the while ignoring the sneers and crude comments the men hurled their way.
+The following day, at the break of dawn, Zuko and Katara were rudely awaken with shouts, given a meager breakfast consisting of cold rice and a slice of bread, and then forced to walk the entire day until the large group stopped to make camp for the night, all the while ignoring the sneers and crude comments the men hurled their way.
 This was their routine for the next week and a half.

 Zuko's injuries were getting better as time passed and Katara dressed them, while Katara's own bruises had already faded, but the constant walking long distances without being fed properly was taking a toll on them.
 Jianguo had told them that they were making their way to the village that supposedly had been affected by the disease to prove that they had indeed captured the Fire Lord and would not hesitate to kill him if their demands were not met.

 Zuko tightened his grip on Katara's arm as they jumped over a fallen log, making sure to keep her close to his side as the men glanced at her with licentious eyes.
 They were placed in the middle of the marching men in order to make sure they did not make a run for it.
-Zuko had tried many times to find some way to escape, but it was so difficult since there were so many of the rebels and they were always kept in watch.
+Zuko had tried many times to find some way to escape, but it was so difficult since there were so many of the rebels and they were always kept on watch.
 Zuko had taken into placing Katara on his lap every night as they settled to sleep so he could make sure she was not snatched away from him without him noticing as well as to soothe her with his presence.

 Katara wiped the sweat from her forehead with her arm as they continued on their gruesome pace toward the colony.
 She hoped that they could get a break soon because her legs felt like they weighed a ton and she was not sure she would be able to keep walking or even remain standing.
 All she wanted to do was to sleep in a warm and soft bed after taking a long and soothing bath.
 She had not taken a bath in days and she hated the feel and smell of her hair!
 But the raiders seemed not to mind the grime that stuck to their clothes and skin, or the stench that clung to them.
 It was not only that she wanted to get clean, but she missed the feeling of water on her skin, missed the familiar soothing calling of her element.